-The air filter's function is to intercept dust and dirt in the intake air and thus reduce wear on engine components.
+The air filter's function is to intercept the dust and dirt in the intake air and thus reduce wear on engine components to a minimum.

-A clogged air filter will reduce the power developed by the engine, increase fuel consumption and make starting difficult.
+Dirty air filters have a detrimental effect on engine performance, they increase fuel consumption and make starting more difficult.